DanielJDufour/xdim/README.md

 ```

 ## iterClip
 Like [clip](#clip), but returns a flat iterator of values.
-Useful if you want to minimize memory usage and creating a new array.
+Useful if you want to minimize memory usage and avoid creating a new array.
 ```javascript
 import { iterClip } from 'xdim';